nstack/nstack/README.md

 ### CLI Installation

-Our CLI is available for Linux, Mac, and Windows and the latest pre-compiled versions can be downloaded on our [releases page](https://github.com/nstack/nstack/releases). the CLI is distributed as a self-contained compressed executable for Linux, Windows, and macOS.
+The NStack CLI is available as self-contained executable for Linux, Windows, and macOS - binaries can be downloaded on our [releases page](https://github.com/nstack/nstack/releases).

-Download `nstack-cli-{linux64,win64,macOS}` for your platform, uncompress, and run `nstack` from the Terminal/Command Prompt
+Simply download `nstack-cli-{linux64,win64,macOS}` for your platform, uncompress, and run `nstack` from the Terminal/Command Prompt.

 #### Linux

-We also provide RPM and DEB packages on the [releases page](https://github.com/nstack/nstack/releases) that will work for most common distros.
+We also provide RPM and DEB packages on the [releases page](https://github.com/nstack/nstack/releases) that will work with most common distros.

 <!--
 We also have `yum` and `apt` repositories for Redhat and Debian- derived OSs that are updated on each release.